chartjs/chartjs-plugin-annotation/README.md

 	// Only draw a line for a specific data at the specified index.
 Currently only supported for bar graphs
 	onlyForDataIndex: 1,

-	// Add a padding to the right and left of the line
+	// Add a padding to the start and end of the line
 	// Only available if onlyForDataIndex is set
 	linePadding: 5,